 The panel will consist of three people.
+The amendments to Admissions Arrangements under Covid 19 allow for the appeal to continue with 2 panel members if one is unable to attend.
 One of these will be a person who has experience or knowledge of education.
 At least one other member will have none of these qualifications and is known as a lay member.
 The appeal panel will be independent of those who took the original decision.
 The decision of the panel will be made on a simple majority and is binding on the academy and on the parents.